 The Delco-Remy system of starting, lighting and ignition is used on all models.
-This system consists of starting motor, generator, distributor, ignition coil, cut-out relay, ignition switch in combination with lock on the steering column, and lighting control on the steering wheel.
+This system consists of starting motor, generator, distributor, ignition coil, cut-out relay, and lighting control on the steering wheel.
 It is of the six volt, single wire or grounded type, the engine and frame of the car forming the return side of the electrical circuit.